ALVINGHOST/ISGC19_lab2/README.md

 then open Lab2 CLI and start Main.java now you can access the api using the CLI

-to access the api using postman the link is :http://localhost:8080/ o	Get all books
+to access the api using postman the link is :http://localhost:8080/ \n o	Get all books
 	GET /books
 o	Get books by title